phfaist/phfqitltx/README.md

 - `phfsvnwatermark` - add a watermark to your documents with the SVN ID, so that you know which document is which version

-- `phffullpagefigure` - as the package name suggests, place figures on full pages.
-  The caption e.g. reads "Figure 1 (on next page): blah blah" and the figure may occupy the full next page.

-- `phfthm` - goodies for theorems and proofs.

 # Installation